 After your website is built, you can then focus on your social media.
 Depending on what type of coaching business you are running, you may wish to build a Facebook page, a YouTube channel, and Instagram profile, or any of the other social media services that are available.
 Make sure you don’t spread yourself too thin.
 In other words, focus on one or two platforms where your audience is most active.
 This will depend on who your ideal client is, which you already figured out prior to setting up your business!

 Having a successful coaching business can be one of the most fulfilling things in the world.
-If you’ve always wondered how to start a successful coaching business, now you have the tools. it’s something you’ve always wanted to do, don’t wait.
-Get started today to build the business of your dreams.
+If you’ve always wondered how to start a successful coaching business, now you have the tools to do so.
+If it’s something you’ve always wanted to do, don’t wait another second!
+Start from today and create the business of your dreams.